-Travel photography in India is a feast for the senses.
-It is a visual, cultural, aesthetic and culinary treat like you have never ever experienced.
-It is a nation that is a unique blend of languages, believes, practices, architecture and religious believes.
+Traveling to a foreign country can be a feast for the senses.
+Each country offers a unique visual, cultural, culinary treat experience.
+Each nation offers a unique blend of languages, cultural believes, practices, climate, architecture, and religious believes.
 Speaking of religious believes, religion assumes an integral part in the lives of her people, something that you are likely to experience quite ostensibly.

 Read as much as you can about the destinations